wp-plugins/zedity/readme.txt

 2. You should now see the Install Plugins page.
 Click on "Upload".

 3. Click on Browse and select your "zedity.zip" file.
-NOTE: in some cases, if you use Safari and after downloading you can't .zip file, it is because your browser is unzipping it automatically.
-If so, just right click on the unzipped folder and compress it back.
-Your .zip file is there again.

 4. Click on "Install now", activate it and you're done!